dfo-osdt/osp-docs/docs/guide/user-interface-overview.md

 3. Begin typing your desired expertise.
 4. Click on the expertise you would like to add from the filtered list.
 5. To remove an expertise, click the "X" button located to the right of the expertise name.
-6. Clikc the "SAVE" button to save changes.
+6. Click the "SAVE" button to save changes.

 #### 7 - Manage ORCID
 The Manage ORCID section provides you a button to register or verify your ORCID.
 To learn more about ORCID please see [ORCID in Section 10 - Appendices](/guide/appendices.html).